barry-ha/Griduino/ASSEMBLY.md

 ![](hardware/img/diodes-img7040.jpg)

-Electrolytic capacitors are marked with an arrow or "-" to indicate polarity.
+Electrolytic capacitors are marked with an arrow or "-" to indicate the negative polarity terminal.
 Also note the "minus" lead is shorter than the other lead.
 The PCB locations are marked with a filled semicircle (minus) and a small "+" symbol on the other side.
-When you install electrolytics, mount them flush on the PCB; this image has extra lead length to show the board markings.
+When you install electrolytics, mount them flush on the PCB; the image below has extra lead length to show the board markings.

 ![](hardware/img/electrolytics-img7041.jpg)